 Risk factors for shin splints

-- Physical conditioning: Studies have shown that faster runners have less incidence of stress fractures.
+- Physical conditioning: Studies show that faster runners have less incidence of stress fractures.
 This is because the faster your leg moves during a run, the less loading impact your leg will absorb.
-Also, weakness in another area such as the hips or knees could lead to compensatory techniques causing increased loading and impact, and more chances for injury.
-Think carefully about each movement you make, and don’t just focus on one area of the body when you train.
+Weakness in another area such as the hips or knees could lead to compensatory techniques.
+This causes increased loading and impact, and more chances for injury.
+Think carefully about each movement you make, and don’t just focus on one area of the body when marathon training.

 - New runners: If you are new to running, you may not be using a running style that puts the least amount of stress on your joints.
 For example, some runners can’t handle a heel strike running style, even though it is more common than forefoot striking.
-The more energy inefficient your running style is, the more potential loading on your joints – which can lead to pain and injury in both short and long distance running.
-It’s not to say these deviations will cause pain for everyone but it can be a factor in the pain that you are feeling, so when you begin running, make sure you find a style that is comfortable and productive for yourself.
+The more energy inefficient your running style is the more potential loading on your joints.
+This may lead to pain and injury in both short and long distance running.
+It’s not to say these deviations will cause pain for everyone.
+However, they can be a factor in the pain that you are feeling.
+When you begin running, make sure you find a style that is comfortable and productive for yourself.

 - Increased distance: Sometimes both novice and even experienced runners try to put on too much mileage, too soon.
 If you are accustomed to running a 5k and immediately try to go marathon or half marathon distances without appropriate training, there are bound to be issues.
 It’s not to say you won’t ever run these distances, but you need to gradually increase the mileage to allow your body to accommodate.
-A gradual graded program is very beneficial, and during this process, you will make small increases over a couple of weeks instead of just adding on a bunch of extra miles without a plan or preparation.
-Running may not seem like it would involve the same types of accommodations that other sports do when training, but the exact opposite is true, especially when distance running.
+A gradual graded program is very beneficial.
+During this process, you’ll make small increases over a couple of weeks instead of just adding on a bunch of extra miles without a plan or preparation.
+Running may not seem like it would involve the same types of accommodations that other sports do when training.
+However, the exact opposite is true, especially when distance running.

 What does this mean?

 Don’t worry, having shin splints does not mean you have to stop running.
-It does, however, mean you need to consider some things carefully, though.
+It does, however, mean you need to consider some things carefully.
 First off, how bad is the pain?
-A mild ache is really not that much of an issue, and could mean that you just need to warm up properly next time.
+A mild ache is really not that much of an issue and could mean that you just need to warm up properly next time.
 If the pain is more severe, you may need more days off between runs.
 Take this time to go to the gym or some other fun activity that does not require jogging or running.
 Stay active, but stay aware of your pain level, too.

-Unfortunately, sometimes pain may require a few weeks off of hard running, especially if the pain seems to linger after you’ve stopped running.
+Unfortunately, sometimes pain may require a few weeks off of hard running.
+This is especially true if the pain lingers after you’ve stopped running.
 During this off-time, try some light jogging over short distances to keep yourself limber.
 If you can do this type of activity for 2 straight weeks without pain, or only mild pain, slowly progress back into your typical running program.
 This is recommended by experts both before and after distance running, and will keep pain from shin splints to a minimum.

 Treatment for Shin Splints

 Cross-training: Just like any other athlete, runners need to be strong overall.
-Sticking to one sport all the time – be it basketball, baseball or running – is not good for the athlete.
+Sticking to one sport all the time – be it basketball, baseball, or running – is not good for the athlete.
 Spend some time in the gym working on mobility and strength, and test your body in ways that running does not.
-Building up overall strength and teaching yourself new skills is recommended. .
+It’s recommended to build up overall strength and teach yourself new skills.

-Seek out a physical therapist: In all 50 states, physical therapists (PT) can see you without a referral from a doctor, which saves you time and money.
-The PT can help correct your form if need be, as well as give you exercises to help address known issues and muscular deficits that are a contributing factor to your shin pain.
-PT’s can also use manual therapy and other interventions tailored to your personal needs to help with the injury while educating you on how to reduce the pain that you may experience while running.
+Seek out a physical therapist: In all 50 states, physical therapists (PT) can see you without a referral from a doctor.
+This saves you time and money.
+Physical therapy can help correct your form if need be.
+It also gives you exercises to help address known issues and muscular deficits that are a contributing factor to your shin pain.
+PT’s can also use manual therapy and other interventions tailored to your personal needs to help with the injury.
+In addition, they educate you on how to reduce the pain that you may experience while running.

 Make sure you are changing shoes: Recommendations are to change shoes about every 4-6 months, but the need for this may be more frequent depending on individual mileage.
 Check your shoes, and make sure you choose a suitable pair.
-Plenty of people continue running in shoes that are worn down too far, or are not meant for running on the track or the street.
-This is not providing the right kind of support, and will not do any good in helping you to properly achieve your distance running goals.
+Plenty of people continue running in shoes that are worn down too far.
+Even more wear shoes inappropriate for running on the track or the street.
+This is not providing the right kind of support.
+It will not do any good in helping you to properly achieve your distance running goals.

 If your shin splints are still not improving after a couple of weeks, it’s a good idea to make an appointment to be evaluated by a Physical Therapist trained in sports management like the ones at Fearless Physical Therapy.
 Fearless Physical Therapy is a mobile rehab clinic that will actually come to you!
 While seeing a PT may not be the first step you think of, consulting and working with them instead of going to a physician can provide a lot of value to athletes.

 Dr. Marquis Jordan decided to become a physical therapist after his grandmother lost the use of her legs when he was a pre-teen.
-He grew up playing sports like basketball and football, but the first time he stepped foot in the wrestling room a passion was ignited.
+He grew up playing sports like basketball and football.
+However, stepping into the wrestling room for the first time, a passion was ignited.
 As a former wrestler, he knows the effect injuries and pain can have on someone’s psyche.
-Dr. Jordan is a graduate of the Medical College of Virginia and has participated in numerous sports symposiums and a year-long manual therapy residency.
+Dr. Jordan is a graduate of the Medical College of Virginia.
+He participated in numerous sports symposiums and a year-long manual therapy residency.
 He has worked with injury clinics for athletes and has even worked with professional athletes and injured U.S. military members.
-His interests lie in grapplers, martial arts, soccer and basketball players and their recovery from injuries, which has peaked with the participation of his own kids in these sports.
+His interests lie in grapplers, martial arts, soccer, and basketball players and their recovery from injuries.
+This interest peaked with the participation of his own kids in these sports.